sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 5. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
-6. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.
+6. After the monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.